We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A person can remove or add water to adjust the firmness of the pillow.

-- Back sleepers should initially use the thinner edge and progress to using the thicker edge of the pillow.
+Back sleepers, on the other hand, should initially use the thinner edge and progress to using the pillow’s thicker edge.

 According to the company, it may take several weeks for the body to adjust to the pillow.
 To begin with, a person should alternate between using this pillow and their current pillow.

 Price: D-Core Cervical Support Pillow has a list price starting from around $38.

 Marnur states that this memory foam pillow is suitable for front, back, and side sleepers and has a breathable design.